• Skip to content

 Employee Manual Template

-As a small business begins to grow and identifies the need to hire employees, they are faced with answering employee related questions.
+As a small business begins to grow and identifies the need to hire employees, it is faced with answering employee-related questions.

 However, once the employee population increases, it is important to be able to manage the human resource function and document business practices as they relate to worker benefits, behavior, and performance expectations.

-The reason it is important to have a written policy is to ensure all employees are treated the same and that there are not discriminatory decisions made in regards to benefits or expectations for employees.
+The reason it is important to have a written policy is to ensure all employees are treated the same and that there are no discriminatory decisions made in regard to benefits or expectations for employees.

 There are many legal requirements when hiring employees that should be incorporated into the management process.